 Asia Pacific Triennial of Contemporary Art (APT)

-The Asia Pacific Triennial of Contemporary Art (APT) is the Queensland Art Gallery | Gallery of Modern Art’s flagship contemporary art project, and one of the region’s most respected and influential exhibitions.
+The Asia Pacific Triennial of Contemporary Art is the Queensland Art Gallery | Gallery of Modern Art’s flagship contemporary art project, and one of the region’s most respected and influential exhibitions.
 Since 1993, the APT series has driven the Gallery’s focus on contemporary art and regional engagement, and enabled the development of one of the world’s most significant collections of Asian and Pacific contemporary art.

 ‘The 8th Asia Pacific Triennial of Contemporary Art’ (APT8) will be presented at the Gallery of Modern Art (GOMA) and Queensland Art Gallery (QAG) from November 2015 to May 2016.

 APT8 will build on the legacy of previous Triennials, presenting works by leading artists from across Asia, the Pacific, and Australia.
 Distinguished by its sustained engagement with a specific geography, each APT offers an opportunity to conduct detailed research into new developments and ongoing cultural practices, challenging static definitions of contemporary art and considering its relationship to shifting social and economic structures across the region.

 The increasingly interdisciplinary and mobile nature of contemporary art throughout Asia and the Pacific is a major conceptual thread of APT8, with a particular attention on the body and its representation through performance, movement, and figuration.
 Artists from emerging centres are profiled alongside those working in more established contexts through a broad range of media and artistic approach.